-Author of fifteen books of poetry and prose, her recent work includes her latest poetry collection, The Gallery of Upside Down Women, the acclaimed sacred poetry anthology, Wild Women: Seekers, Protagonists and Goddesses in Sacred Indian Poetry; a book of essays on contemporary women on sacred journeys, Women Who Wear Only Themselves; and a poetry collection, Love Without a Story.
+Her fifteen books include the recent trilogy on female mysticism: the book of poems, The Gallery of Upside Down Women, the anthology of Indian women mystic poetry, Wild Women: Seekers, Protagonists and Goddesses in Sacred Indian Poetry; a book of essays, Women Who Wear Only Themselves.

 newly launched